bevyengine/rfcs/rfcs/48-diverse-defaults.md

 ## Drawbacks

-The primary drawback I can see is the need for bevy to maintain the multiple `DefaultPlugins`, however, I foresee the maintenance burden of this to be exceedingly minimal.
+The primary drawback I can see is the need for Bevy to maintain the multiple `PluginGroups`, however, I foresee the maintenance burden of this to be exceedingly minimal.

 ## Rationale and alternatives